 b.
 Definitions

+i.
 Complainant(s): An individual or group representative making the complaint.

+ii.
 Respondent(s): An individual or entity against whom the complaint is being made.
 A respondent could be an academic department, a member of the faculty, staff, an administrative unit, or a member of the administration.